 Always have a tissue and a mini lip gloss/ lipstick tucked into the cup of your bra.
 To stop any tears running down your face and to always have a nice lip throughout the day for your pictures.
 Kate Christopher

 As an MUA – know your bride’s skin!!!!
 I’ve seen so many times where a bride has oily skin and the MUA uses a water-based foundation – not good think of oil and water mixing, or dry skin and someone uses Matte which is going to cake the skin!
-So yes know your skin combinations/ if a mixing use two foundations in the correct areas.
+So yes know your skin combinations.
 Emma Lampkin